BelTol3011/Bpp-Tokenizer/README.md

 # mcutils

 A python wrapper that enables high-level object-oriented programming with minecraft datapacks.
-It also incluedes a full python tellraw wrapper (`mcjson.py`) and an execute wrapper (`mcexecute.py`).
+It also incluedes a full python /tellraw wrapper (`mcjson.py`) and an /execute wrapper (`mcexecute.py`).

 Documentation following soon.